zerbobo/fdsns/README.md

 A fast deploying and simple navigation site.

-It's useful when there are various websites to manage and navigate inside of a corparation.
+It's useful when there are various websites to manage and navigate inside of an organization.
 This gives you a chance to navigate to all.

 All you need to do is just writing a toml config file.